 The BackDROP period depends on how long you work past normal retirement eligibility.
 The BackDROP period is the length of time between your BackDROP date and your actual retirement date.
 The BackDROP period selected must be in one-year increments, not to exceed five years.
 In addition, you may select the maximum amount you are eligible to receive, up to five years.
 As an example, if you work three years and five months beyond normal retirement eligibility, you may select a BackDROP period of one year, two years, three years, or the maximum of three years, five months.

-The BackDROP lump sum is equal to 90% of the retirement benefits you would have received during this period, including any applicable temporary benefit, COLAs and all unused sick leave credit.
+The BackDROP lump sum is equal to 90% of the retirement benefits you would have received during this period, including any applicable temporary benefit and COLAs.

 BackDROP Payment Option